wareguin/guillem-pc/README.md

 👋 Hi there!
 I am Guillem

 I am a person who uses computers to help make things happen.
-Coding stuff to simplify other developers' day-to-day work.
+Coding stuff to problem-solving and to simplify others' day-to-day work.

 ### Currently

+Working as a **Backend Software Engineer**

+### Previously

-Working as an **Infrastructure Software Engineer** at @Goldenspear fulfilling different duties based on every moment needs
+Worked as an **Infrastructure Software Engineer** at @Goldenspear fulfilling different duties based on every moment needs

-– Building internal tooling <br>
+– Building internal tooling (CLI for SSH connection to company's on-prem services via LDAP authentication) <br>
 – Linux sysadmin tasks (server updating, access control via LDAP, VPN & UFW, etc.)  <br>
 – CI with Github Actions <br>
-– Automating server configuration <br>
+– Automating server configuration with Ansible <br>
 – Helping with Docker and Docker Swarm <br>
 – Starting to use Kubernetes to ease ML engineers workflows (JupyterHub, Kubeflow, and more) <br>
 – Exploring new tools to improve company's infrastructure (CrowdSec, Nala, Traefik, Cloudflare, and more) <br>